Peregrinations: Journal of Medieval Art and Architecture seeks a wide variety of articles, both juried and non-juried.

 To submit/upload your article for consideration, please use the following link:

 Peregrinations: Journal of Medieval Art and Architecture uses Digital Commons software.
-This will enable you to upload the submission and track its progress through the referring process.
+This will enable you to upload the submission and track its progress through the refereeing process.

 Copyright issues: Authors will retain copyright to their own articles, but Peregrinations: Journal of Medieval Art & Architecture asks to be credited as the site of the original publication.
 Unless otherwise stated, all published material in the journal is published under Creative Commons License Attribution-NonCommercial-ShareAlike (CC BY-NC-SA).